-STUDENT ACTIVITY FEE.
-A student activity fee of \$10, \$10, \$8 is charged each of the first three quarters, Fall, Winter, and Spring respectively for students registering for nine hours or more on the Isothermal Community College Spindale campus.
+A student activity fee of \$10, \$10, \$8 is charged Fall, Winter, and Spring quarters respectively for students registering for nine hours or more on the Spindale campus.
 Enrollees in mini courses, and other off campus courses will not be charged the Student Activity Fee.
 Any student who is not required to pay the fee can, however, elect to do so if they desire.
 There is no Student Activity Fee for summer quarter.